Veterans Crises Line: 800-273-8255

 This is the most difficult VA Benefit to navigate.
 You can go to the VA website and apply on your own.
 The site doesn’t give you a clue as to requirements or what qualifies.
-Worse, presumptives aren’t mentioned (those are the medical issues that are automatically awarded).
+Worse, presumptives aren’t mentioned (those are the medical issues that are automatically awarded if you qualify).
 Regardless of how you apply, you can expect a wait of several months to get a decision.
 What are the requirements?
 Your illness or injury must be service connected.
-Obviously, if you hit an IED and lost an arm or leg, or had a traumatic brain injury during your service, you are going to get benefits.
-If you are retired military, there is a pretty good chance that something happened during your service that would qualify you for some disability benefits (and you probably were given support on discharge for applying for these benefits - unless you are Vietnam era or before).
+Obviously, if you hit an IED and lost an arm or leg, or had a TBI (traumatic brain injury) during your service, you are going to get benefits.
+If you are retired military, there is a pretty good chance that something happened to you during your service that would qualify you for some disability benefits (and you probably were given support on discharge for applying for these benefits - unless you are Vietnam era or before).

 However, if you served 2, 3 or 4 years and got out (especially if this was years ago), it may be tough to prove that your military service is connected to your disease or injury.
-All applications for disability will require that you be seen by a VA Disability Doctor (VA Healthcare Doctors are not allowed to help or support your application or suggest that you apply).
-My experience is that this will occur down in the Colorado Springs clinic, but it can be somewhere else here in Colorado.
-Let’s start with the presumptives that I know of: Parkinson’s Disease and Type 2 Diabetes, but only if you served in the Vietnam War or the First Gulf War and Fibromyalgia, but only if you served in one of the Gulf wars and from burn pits more recently.
+Most applications for disability will require that you be seen by a VA Disability Doctor (VA Healthcare Doctors are not allowed to help or support your application or suggest that you apply).
+My experience is that this will occur via outsourced medical exams, usually in Colorado Springs, but it can be somewhere else here in Colorado.
+Let’s start with some presumptives that I am familiar with: Parkinson’s Disease and Type 2 Diabetes, but only if you served in the Vietnam War or the First Gulf War and Fibromyalgia, but only if you served in one of the Gulf wars and from burn pits more recently.
 Cancer is common, also.
-Our website has 97 Presumptives listed under the RESOURCE Button.
+Our website has 112 Presumptives listed under the RESOURCE Button.

 Why?
 Agent Orange and burned chemicals.
 If you qualify here, the minimum award is 30% disability and you get FREE healthcare for that specific diagnosis – including mileage back and forth form the Denver VA hospital or the Colorado Springs clinic.
 Additionally, you get a monthly stipend for life, and if you are married, your spouse will receive some financial benefits now and after you are gone.

 Where can you go for help?
 First, don’t waste your money on a lawyer.
-They will take a big chunk of your award and won’t do anything that the groups I’m going to mention can do for free.
-My favorite is the El Paso County Veterans Service Office at 5850 Championship View, Suite 130, Colorado Springs, Colorado (across from the East Costco).
+They will take a big chunk of your award and won’t do anything that the groups I’m going to mention will do for free.
+My favorite is the El Paso County Veterans Services office at 5850 Championship View, Suite 130, Colorado Springs, Colorado (across from the East Costco).
 Phone: 719-520-7750 - appointments are required.
 This is paid for by the Colorado State Government.
 It is totally FREE and staffed by veterans trained to help YOU.
-Next, virtually all American Legions and VFWs have trained support people (VSO) that will help you navigate this process.
+Next, virtually all American Legions and VFWs have trained Veteran Service Officers (VSO) that will help you navigate this process.
 They really know what they are doing and they are located in many cities and neighborhoods.
 Membership is not required.

 And I am adding one.
 I recently had a very positive experience helping a widow file for survivor benefits.
 Not only was it fast (30 minute wait at the Colorado Springs VA Clinic as a walk-in on a Monday morning), but the counselor actually worked to help, insuring that the widow I brought in received her maximum earned benefits.
 However, they strongly recommend that if you are applying for Disability Benefits, go elsewhere (I am not making that up).

 What if you or a loved one is suffering PTSD or other mental issues and needs emergency help?
-The VA pays for walk in counseling officers right here in Colorado Springs.
-The address is 602 South Nevada Avenue in Colorado Springs.
+The VA pays for walk-in counseling right here in Colorado Springs.
+The address is 3920 North Union Boulevard, Suite 310 in Colorado Springs.
 Phone: 719-471-9992.
 No appointment is necessary.
 You fill out a 1 page form and within minutes you see a counselor.
 Individual, couple and group counseling is offered until you believe you have resolved your issues.
 Months, years, decades, it doesn’t matter, and they are always FREE.
 VA Health Service acceptance or a disability rating is not required.
 The Colorado Springs clinic also offers mental health services, but my personal experience was not positive.

 Once you are awarded a disability rating, what are the benefits?
-Rating is in 10% increments, starting at 0% (yes, you can be approved and receive 0% rating) and going to 100%.
-Each approved injury or disease is separately rated and then totaled for your final benefit rating (this is VA addition, so 20 + 40 might end up being 50).
+Rating is in 10% increments, starting at 0% (yes, you can be approved and receive 0% rating - I have two) and going up to 100%.
+Each approved injury or disease is separately rated and then totaled for your final benefit rating (this is VA addition, so 20 + 40 will end up being 50%).
 However, once you hit 100%, that’s the cap.

 I stated that the highest VA Disability percentage is 100%, but some Veterans qualify for more.
-The VA offers something called Special Monthly Compensation (SMC).
-This is a tax-free benefit paid in addition to the regular VA Disability Compensation, to a veteran who, as a result of military service, incurred the loss or loss of use of specific organs or extremities.
+The VA offers something called Special Monthly Compen-sation (SMC).
+This is a tax-free benefit paid in addition to the regular tax free VA Disability Compensation, to a veteran who, as a result of military service, incurred the loss or loss of use of specific organs or extremities.
 The VA has a strange list of compensation amounts, but it is approximately $1000 more than your benefit amount - and can be as much as $5000 more for major losses and can be as small as $110 a minor total loss (call me if you want a detailed explanation).
 SMCs are on top of VA Disability, so it is possible that you have a 30% rating and have a SMC (I actually received a small one years ago).
 Your VSO will sort this out for you.

 Besides the monthly benefit check, which starts at about $140 for a 10% rating (if you have a spouse, you get a little extra), there are some “secret” plateaus that you want to keep an eye on.
 First is 30%, where you get free healthcare, including meds, for life, for the specific injury or disease that you were given the disability for.
-The VA will also give you mileage to get back and forth from the VA Clinic, VA Hospital and any outside VA Health Care appointments (no one tells you that one, but they must be approved by the VA first).
-Blood draws and imaging do not qualify for mileage (go figure), but they are free.
+The VA will also give you mileage to get back and forth from the VA Clinic, VA Hospital and any outside VA Health Care appointments (no one tells you about private Doctor or PT visits, but they must be approved by the VA first).
+Labs and imaging do not qualify for mileage (go figure), but they are free.

 At 50%, all your healthcare is free, regardless of whether it is disability connected or not.
-And, if you ever wondered how Veterans got their Colorado DV license plates (which are free for life), this is it.
+And, if you ever wondered how Veterans got their Colorado DV license plates (which are free for life for any car), this is it.
 At 70%, you are eligible for free Veterans Home care.
 In Colorado, this runs from $7500 to $10,000 per month for non-disability rated Veterans.
-Additionally, you or your spouse gets to keep the benefit money that you were already receiving.
+Additionally, you or your spouse get to keep the benefit money that you were already receiving.
 Your spouse can also come (space available), but they have to pay, but at least they don’t lose the checks.
-Veterans Homes may also admit you for free if you have a disability rating under 70%, but will take all of your disability payment, with the exception of $90 for your personal use.
+Veterans Homes may also admit you for free if you have a disability rating under 70%, but they will take all of your disability payment, with the exception of $90 for your personal use.